epitome-mvc/Epitome/README.md

         },
         set: function(value) {
             // don't send this to the attributes, store in the instance directly.
-            // won't fire a traditional onChange
-            this.foo = value;
+            // won't fire a traditional onChange, you need to manually fire the events this.foo = value;
         }
     }